Tony Levin: 1990s–2000s

+Levin was part of King Crimson again from 1994 to 1997 as part of the "Double Trio" line-up of the band which consisted of Levin, Robert Fripp, Adrian Belew, Trey Gunn, Pat Mastelotto, and Bill Bruford.
+Levin also took part in two of experimental King Crimson sub-groups: ProjeKct One (1997) and ProjeKct Four (1998).
+Levin played bass on "Watcher of the Skies" from Steve Hackett's Genesis Revisited album (1996).
+He was very busy in the late 1990s with his own groups Bruford Levin Upper Extremities, Bozzio Levin Stevens, and Liquid Tension Experiment.

 In 1998, Levin and Bruford formed Bruford Levin Upper Extremities with trumpeter Chris Botti and guitarist David Torn; they released one studio album in 1998 and a live double album in 2000.
-Torn, Levin, and Bruford had worked with trumpeter Mark Isham, for Torn's album Cloud About Mercury.
-Former Japan bassist Mick Karn replaced Levin for Isham's tour at the time.
+Torn, Levin, and Bruford had worked with trumpeter Mark Isham for Torn's album Cloud About Mercury.
 Levin also continued recording albums with his own band, consisting of drummer/saxophonist/vocalist Jerry Marotta, guitarist Jesse Gress, synthesizer programmer/player Larry Fast, and Levin's brother, keyboardist Pete Levin.
 He also regularly played (and occasionally recorded) with the California Guitar Trio when their schedules permitted.

 In 1997, Levin teamed up with Mike Portnoy and John Petrucci, members of Dream Theater, as well as future Dream Theater keyboardist Jordan Rudess, for a project called Liquid Tension Experiment.
 The combo released two albums, Liquid Tension Experiment and Liquid Tension Experiment 2 in 1998 and 1999 respectively, as well as playing short tours in 1998 and 2008.
-There have also been two CDs of material released under the name "Liquid Trio Experiment"; the first composed of studio jams from the LTE2 sessions without Petrucci (Spontaneous Combustion), released for the band's tenth anniversary, and a live recording from a 2008 Chicago show where Rudess's equipment failed and the other three covered for it with a nearly hour-long improvisation (When the Keyboard Breaks).
-During the COVID-19 global pandemic, the group reconvened and recorded a new album for release in April 2021 call LTE3.
+There have also been two CDs of material released under the name "Liquid Trio Experiment"; the first composed of studio jams from sessions without Petrucci (Spontaneous Combustion), released for the band's tenth anniversary, and a live recording from a 2008 Chicago show where Rudess's equipment failed and the other three covered for it with a nearly hour-long improvisation (When the Keyboard Breaks).
+During the COVID-19 global pandemic, the group reconvened and recorded Liquid Tension Experiment 3.

-At the end of 2003 Trey Gunn left King Crimson and Levin rejoined as the bassist, although the band was only active for a handful of rehearsals at that time and the aforementioned 40th Anniversary tour in the summer of 2008.
+At the end of 2003 Trey Gunn left King Crimson and Levin rejoined as the bassist, although the band was only active for a handful of rehearsals at that time.
 In 2006, Levin released Resonator, The first album to feature Levin as a lyricist and lead vocalist.
 2007 saw the release of Stick Man, an album of pieces recorded on the Chapman Stick.
+In 2008, Levin joined King Crimson's 40th Anniversary Tour, in a lineup including Fripp, Belew, Mastelotto, and Harrison.
+He holds the record as King Crimson’s longest-serving bassist overall.